Filippo Antonio Gualterio (cardinal): In France

-Gualterio was nominated Cardinal Protector of Scotland, as of 1706, and England, as of 1717, he was one of the closest advisers to the Stuart Pretender, James Stuart, the would-be James III of England, who conferred upon his brother Giovanni Battista the Jacobite title of Earl of Dundee.
+Gualterio was nominated Cardinal Protector of Scotland, as of 1706, and England, as of 1717, he was one of the closest advisers to the Stuart Pretender, James Stuart, the would-be James VIII of Scotland, who conferred upon his brother Giovanni Battista the Jacobite title of Earl of Dundee.

 In 1709 Gualterio was transferred to the Diocese of Todi, with the personal title of archbishop, later resigning the see in favour of his brother, Ludovico Anselmo Gualterio, 5 December 1714.
 He participated in the Papal conclave, 1721, which elected Pope Innocent XIII and in the conclave of 1724, which elected Pope Benedict XIII.

-Founder of a monumental library, now part of the Accademia dei Lincei, and of a vast collection of art, which after his death was partly acquired by Hans Sloane and is now at the British Museum, Gualterio was elected an honorary member of the Académie des Inscriptions et Belles-Lettres (1715).
+Founder of a monumental library, now part of the Accademia dei Lincei, and of a vast collection of art, which after his death was partly acquired by Hans Sloane and is now at the British Museum.

-Gualterio's remains were transferred to the tomb of his family in the Cathedral of Orvieto.
+Gualterio's remains were transferred to the tomb of his family in the Chapel of the Madonna di San Brizio in the Cathedral of Orvieto, alongside his uncle Gianotto Gualterio, his great-uncle Carlo, both archbishops of Fermo, and his brother Ludovico Anselmo, bishop of Todi.
 The Gualterio papers are conserved at the British Library.